jacobleazott/Spotify-2.0/README.md

 The main playlists described above form what I call 'collections.'
 The `__` collection contains every artist playlist in my library, while the "Years" collection includes every year playlist (starting from 2017).
 Adding all the "Years" playlists together should produce the exact same track list as the "Master" playlist.
 The same is true for the `__` collection, except that the "Soundtracks" playlist is added, as its tracks don't have associated artists but are present in the "Years" and "Master" collections.

 ___
-# Disclaimer
-This project can and will alter your Spotify library.
-This includes, but is not limited to, creating new playlists, adding tracks to playlists, removing tracks from playlists, and altering playback.
-I strongly recommend reviewing the code before allowing it to modify your library.
-This is a passion project of mine, and I take zero responsibility for any changes, additions, or deletions made to your personal Spotify library.
-I have developed my own safeguards and secondary backups so that I can restore my library if it is altered (thankfully, this has never happened).

-**You Have Been Warned**

-___
 # Setup

 ## Environment Setup